 An immersion blender might be a good choice for your establishment if you’re only blending infrequently.
-Capable of blending, mixing and pureeing, an immersion (also called a stick blender) can make delicious smooth beverages.
-However, you will need to have a container the right size for your ingredients to fit and enough room for the blade to get to the bottom for a consistent product.
+Capable of blending, mixing and pureeing, an immersion (also called a stick blender) is a good choice if your operation makes sauces from scratch.
+Remember to have a container the right size for your ingredients to fit and enough room for the blade to get to the bottom for a consistent product.

 This type of blender takes up considerably less space and can be tucked away when not in use.
 Not to mention can be used for a variety of additional kitchen tasks.

 Unless you are bringing in all your ingredients already prepped, you should consider using a food processor.
 Yes, a knife and cutting board can do the same thing, but a food processor saves valuable time and can allow for large batches of ingredients to be processed and stored for those days the temperature skyrockets and crowds crave a delicious cool-down treat.